yuhko-msft/microsoft-graph-docs/concepts/notifications-integration-cross-device-experiences-onboarding.md

     ![Verify domain](images/notifications-crossdevice-domain-verify.png)

-That’s it!
+That's it!
 You've now registered your applications to receive notifications.
 Next, learn how to set up your [app service](notifications-integrating-app-server.md) and start sending notifications.